nyclone569/SellingCourse/README.md

 </table>

 ## 🛠️ Installation
-Here is the website hosted on Netlify: [Selling Courses](https://sellingcourse.netlify.app)
+Here is the demo website hosted on Netlify: [Selling Courses](https://sellingcoursess.netlify.app)

 To run this project locally, you can follow these steps: